Insurance and health care for international students

 After an intervention

 After an intervention, Security Officers will prepare an accident report that can be used as a supporting document for any requests from the insurer.

 To file a claim with the insurer, you must send the duly completed claim form and the required supporting documents within 90 days following the accident.

 In Québec, you should contact different types of resources depending on the nature and urgency of your health issue.
 Some types of health care are covered by your health and hospitalization insurance plan, but others are not.

-Learn how to navigate the Québec health care system.
+Learn how to navigate the Québec health care system by consulting our presentation.
 You can also consult the Santé Montréal website to determine which type of professional to consult.
 Emergency medical care

 Emergency medical care